Very impressive speed with huge capacity!

 WHY I BOUGHT IT?

 Anyways, I have been using USB flash drives for well over 10 years and the need for more storage space and faster transfer rates keep increasing and increasing.
-If you want to store your digital photos on a flash drive you want something that has a lot of space and can copy those pictures to and from your computer fast (same thing applies with your music, videos and documents).
-You also probably want to run some of your portable applications (application that do not require any files to be stored on the computer to run) when you are on the go or at work.
-That's exactly why I bought this drive -- because I wanted huge capacity and faster read and write speeds.
+If you want to store your digital photos on a flash drive you want something that has a lot of space and can copy those pictures to and from your computer fast (the same thing applies to your music, videos, and documents).
+You also probably want to run some of your portable applications (applications that do not require any files to be stored on the computer to run) when you are on the go or at work.
+That’s exactly why I bought this drive — because I wanted huge capacity and faster read and write speeds.

 DIMENSIONS AND DESIGN

-This OCZ Rally2 Turbo is about five eighths (5/8) of an inch wide, two and five eighths (2 5/8) of an inches long, and only one quarters (1/4) of an inch thick.
-Yes it's smaller than my PNY Attache so it takes up less space when plugged to any USB port (does not block any other ports beside it so you can plug in other USB cables with any interference).
+This OCZ Rally2 Turbo is about five-eighths (5/8) of an inch wide, two and five-eighths (2 5/8) of an inch long, and only one quarter (¼) of an inch thick.
+Yes, it’s smaller than my PNY Attache so it takes up less space when plugged to any USB port (does not block any other ports beside it so you can plug in other USB cables with any interference).
 This one also comes with a long silver neck lanyard to wear this flash drive as a necklace when I am on the go.
 The lanyard also makes it easy to find and handle.